 Dietary Modification Appeal Process

-Augsburg College provides a wide variety of food options so that students can manage their diet and make good choices.
+Augsburg University provides a wide variety of food options so that students can manage their diet and make good choices.
 As stated in the Residence Life & Meal Plan Contract, students living in Urness, Mortensen and Anderson are required to be on a meal plan.
 Furthermore, students in their first year at Augsburg, excluding transfer students, are required to be on the 15 plus meal plan.

 As stated in the Residence Life & Meal Plan Contract:

-“I agree that to be eligible to live in College housing, I must be a registered Augsburg College student throughout the period of occupancy and be 17 years of age at the time of occupancy.
+“I agree that to be eligible to live in University housing, I must be a registered Augsburg University student throughout the period of occupancy and be 17 years of age at the time of occupancy.
 I agree that if I am a resident in Urness Hall, Anderson Hall, or Mortensen Hall, I am required to purchase a meal plan.
-I further agree that if I am in my first year at Augsburg College, excluding transfer students, I am required to purchase the “15-Plus” meal plan as a residential student.
+I further agree that if I am in my first year at Augsburg University, excluding transfer students, I am required to purchase the “15-Plus” meal plan as a residential student.
 I agree that if I am a resident of Oren Gateway and in my first two semesters of the StepUP program, not including summer semesters, I am required to purchase a meal plan.
 If I am required to purchase a meal plan, and I do not select a meal plan above, I agree that I will automatically be charged the “15-Plus” meal plan and will comply with the terms of the Contract.
 By signing the Contract, I agree that this Contract is binding and enforceable against me and will remain in effect for the entire academic year.
 I have read the Contract and understand the following terms and conditions apply”

 Each appeal is only active for one academic year.
 For each new academic year a new appeal must be submitted.